just-caarol/just-caarol/README.md

 ## Welcome! 👋

 I am <strong>Certified Software Tester</strong> with a diverse background that combines law, self-taught front-end development, and a professional focus on software testing.
 My journey from law to technology began with building a solid foundation in <strong> HTML, CSS, JavaScript, and React </strong>under the mentorship of a senior front-end developer, which deepened my appreciation for user experience and software quality.
 During my training, I gained hands-on experience in <strong>designing and executing test cases, performing functional, regression, and exploratory testing, conducting API testing using Postman, and reporting defects through Jira</strong>.
-I now focus on manual testing, where I can apply my attention to detail, analytical and critical thinking, and problem-solving abilities to contribute to high-quality product delivery.
+I now focus on <strong>manual testing</strong>, where I can apply my attention to detail, analytical and critical thinking, and problem-solving abilities to contribute to high-quality product delivery.
-I hold the ISTQB Certified Tester Foundation Level (CTFL) certification and am currently learning Cypress to expand my skills in test automation.
+I hold the <strong>ISTQB</strong> Certified Tester Foundation Level (CTFL) certification and am currently learning <strong>Cypress</strong> to expand my skills in test automation.

 🔭 I’m currently open to a new Job
 🌱 I’m currently learning <strong>Cypress</strong>